How many dead bodies remain in your organization due to scope creep?

 Strategy scope creep took place throughout the country with well-intentioned foreigners that always felt they knew best.
 Every change of personnel resulted in expanding expectations and cost overruns.
 Although impossible to estimate the cost of scope creep on projects in Afghanistan and Iraq could probably go a long way to paying down the national debt.

 The same is true for most every organization in the world.
 Controls have to be in place to control scope creep while remaining flexible to incorporate improvements in the original strategies.
-The next three years in Afghanistan were spent fighting scope creep on most every project.
+The next three years in Afghanistan were spent fighting scope creep on almost every project.

 Copyright 2017 MEA Trading, LLC.